 James Stevenson is the author of two thrillers, Dartmouth Conspiracy and Fly the Storm.
 But Stalin’s Had It Now takes you above the clouds to share the joy of flying in what was one of the fastest aeroplanes on earth.
-Beautifully written with both humour and sadness in the author’s clear, easy, self-deprecating style, it captures a young man’s zest for life and for flying – always tinged with worries about whether he would ever make the grade and “get his wings”.
+Beautifully written with both humour and sadness in the author’s clear, easy, self-deprecating style, it captures a young man’s zest for life and for flying – always tinged with worries about whether he would ever make the grade and “get his wings”

-To buy a copy or for further information click on the link
+To buy a copy click here

-Watch this Pathe Newsreel clip first shown in 1954
+Before leaving this page why not Watch this Pathe Newsreel clip first shown in 1954

 The author reads Stalin's Had It Now! for Isis Soundings audio books